Opioid Crisis Hits Home: Fentanyl

 For addicts, the risk of drug use is upped greatly because they do not know the content of substances they are putting in their bodies.
 The clandestine labs producing fentanyl knock-off variations crank out product, not knowing how those products affect the body.
 Lacking the precise equipment of the medical field drug traffickers risk creating pills and powders that will cause overdose.

 An overdose can come just seconds after use, leaving very little time for CPR or other counteractive measures.
-In Massachusetts, deaths related to fentanyl increased dramatically, from 57 percent in 2015 to 75 percent in 2017.
-Traces of illicitly produced fentanyl show up in all kinds of drugs.
+In Massachusetts, deaths related to this substance increased dramatically, from 57 percent in 2015 to 75 percent in 2017.
+Traces of illicitly produced this substance show up in all kinds of drugs.

 Neighborhoods across all geographic, racial and socioeconomic boundaries feel the pain and loss.
 From musicians Prince & Tom Petty to neighbors and friends, lives are lost every day to fentanyl.